tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 For example, one of the chapters in this first book is entitled "The New Plastic as Abstract-Real Painting: Plastic Means and Composition."

 One of the reasons I decided to read these articles in the proper sequence was that I was hoping to find a definition of the term, or at least learn to be more comfortable with it when I encountered it.
+Naturally, if one wants to learn something, it makes sense to start at the beginning.

-But he never really defines the term, and until recently, I was never really 100% sure what he meant by the it.
+Unfortunately, he never really defines the term, and until recently, I was never really 100% sure what he meant by the it.
 Although I had a sense of what he meant, it would be difficult to try to explain it to somene.

+It became clear that I had to back up to and learn about the artists who inspired Mondrian: Paul Cezanne and the Cubists.

 ## Cubism and Cezanne

 In their introductory articles, the editors and translators discuss how Cubism influenced Mondrian's early work.

-- Quote from the article by Holtzman?
-- Quote from the article by James?
+In his introductory article "Piet Mondrian: The Man and His Work" Harry Holtzman writes:

+Mondrian saw Cubism as the new awareness of the intrinsic means of plastic expression, as the destruction of the naturalistic and the mimetic, as the conscious construction of the picure-plane, as the dynamic rhythm of its composition of forms in space.  [p.
+8.]

+In his introductory article "Piet Mondrian: Art and Theory to 1917" Martin S. James writes:

+Cubism, Mondrian repeatedly stressed, opened the way for the New Plastic.
+Shortly after seeing examples of early Cubist work by Picasso and Braque at the Monderne
+Kunstkring in late 1911, he settled in Paris.
+His analytical Cubist "compositions" of 1912-13 in grays and browns were based on a favorite motif, the tree, where particular forms disappear almost completely in the whole.  [p.
+14.]

 I never really understood Cubism, so at one point I started reading the Cubist Epoch by Douglas Cooper, 1971.